Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Introduction

-Building on this insight, we introduce \textbf{TIGER} (\textbf{T}ext–\textbf{I}mage \textbf{G}uided sup\textbf{E}r-\textbf{R}esolution), a progressive two-stage paradigm for scene text super-resolution built on the principle of \textit{``restoring text structure first, enhancing the whole image later." } Unlike methods that rely on a single generative prior, TIGER explicitly separates the treatment of text and non-text regions: a diffusion-based local text refiner focuses on reconstructing fine-grained stroke geometry in text regions, ensuring glyph fidelity and structural consistency.
+Building on this insight, we introduce \textbf{TiGeSR} (\textbf{T}ext–\textbf{i}mage \textbf{G}uid\textbf{e}d \textbf{S}uper-\textbf{R}esolution), a progressive two-stage paradigm for scene text super-resolution built on the principle of \textit{``restoring text structure first, enhancing the whole image later." } Unlike methods that rely on a single generative prior, TiGeSR explicitly separates the treatment of text and non-text regions: a diffusion-based local text refiner focuses on reconstructing fine-grained stroke geometry in text regions, ensuring glyph fidelity and structural consistency.
 The recovered text structures are then injected as conditional guidance into the subsequent full-image restoration stage, steering global super-resolution to harmonize text and background while suppressing artifacts and preserving overall visual quality.